 super-alloys.
 Rechargeable batteries

-represent 49% of cobalt consumption (in the form of sulfate) and the market is
+represent 49% of cobalt consumption and the market is

 growing at a compounded annual rate of 11.7%.

-As a result eCobalt announced a change of direction aimed at taking advantage
+As a result, Formation Capital's Parent Company eCobalt Solutions Inc. ("eCobalt") announced a change of direction aimed at taking advantage

 of the rapidly expanding electric vehicle, grid storage, and renewable energy